-End users are users of IT services and infrastructure who are all employees of the same organization and are served by the same IT department.
-With few exceptions, an organization's community of end users includes all its employees and vice versa.
-Everyone uses IT, so everyone is an IT end user.
-Their IT end user experience is a significant part of their overall employee experience.
+End users are users of IT services and infrastructure and are employees of the same organization, served by the same IT department.
+With few exceptions, the community of end users at an organization includes all its employees and vice versa.
+Everyone uses IT so everyone is an IT end user.
+The IT end user experience is a major part of their overall employee experience.

-The 'end' prefix is employed to signify users at the 'end' of a value chain and don't contribute to developing or delivering IT services (i.e., they just use them).
-Since literally everyone is a user (including the head of IT and all their staff), this helps distinguishes end users from – for example – administrators, super users, and other roles.
+The ‘end’ prefix is employed to signify users that are at the ‘end’ of a value chain and don’t contribute to the development or delivery of IT services (i.e. they just use them).
+Since everyone is a user (including the head of IT and all their staff) this helps distinguish end users from – for example – administrators, super users and other roles.

-End users act as customers of the IT department, and like any customers, they have their own sets of requirements, preferences, and expectations.
-But the term' end user' or 'user' is also a technical reference point for unique profile instances within an IT system.
-In this way, users have usernames are/or user IDs, and passwords.
+End users act as customers of the IT department, and like any customers they have their own sets of requirements, preferences and expectations.
+But the term ‘end user’ or ‘user’ is also a technical reference point for unique profile instances within an IT system.
+In this way users have usernames and/or user IDs and passwords.
 Their access to certain applications and data stores are governed by policies and rules that are set and managed by the IT department.

 What does the IT end user need to do their job?